sanskaromar/certifai/README.md

 # Certifai: Certificate Generator

 ## Description
-The Certifai is a highly customizable Certificate Generator built using Python, designed to streamline the certificate generation process.
+Certifai is a highly customizable Certificate Generator built using Python, designed to streamline the certificate generation process.
 It automates the creation of certificates in PDF format using a PowerPoint template with predefined placeholders.
 The script pulls data from a CSV file to populate these placeholders, adds QR codes to the certificates, and generates a summary in Markdown format.
 One of its standout features is the use of multiprocessing, allowing you to harness the power of parallel processing for faster execution.

 This README will provide you with detailed instructions on setting up and running the script, giving you full control over your certificate generation process.